 “Physically, it was a big change, but personally it did not change my motivation to act, and I found different ways to do it,” Koya said.

 During his freshman year, Koya participated in Ram’s Head’s productions of “Gaieties 2020” and “La Llorona.”
 Writing a skit and performing within the specific time constraints for Gaieties were novel experiences for Koya, pushing him beyond his comfort zone.
 Reflecting upon these activities, Koya said he felt like a YouTuber — setting up a filming room, green screen and perfect lighting.
 The disconnect from the audience further enhanced the idea of online entertainment.
 While these challenges were new, Koya knew that he wanted to make the best of his situation.

-Liam Fay ’23 took a similar approach as a set designer for “Gaieties 2020” and composer for “Gaieties 2021.”
-In between coordinating the virtual behind-the-scenes meetings, he also had to be creative in redefining backstage roles.
-As a virtual set designer, Fay had to create Zoom backgrounds for shows, which required more artistic skills rather than the traditional design.
-To him, “it allowed [the theater company] to rethink the way we do things we previously knew and look at the benefit of doing something over Zoom.”
+Liam Fay ’23 took a similar approach as scenic advisor for “Gaieties 2020” and composer for “Gaieties 2021.”
+He had to be creative in redefining backstage roles, so as an advisor to Scenic Director Tiger Zhou ’23, Fay assisted in hiring Scenic Artists Isabelle Paylor ’23, Helen He ’23 and Cathy Wang ’21.
+The team created Zoom backgrounds for shows, which required more artistic skills compared to traditional set design, meaning more work from the scenic artists.
+To Fay, “it allowed [the theater company] to rethink the way we do things we previously knew and look at the benefit of doing something over Zoom.”

 Despite the disadvantages that come with online theater, many found the experience to be beneficial for personal growth.
 Koya discussed how facial expressions and body language, while important for in-person shows, were crucial to Zoom theater performance.

 “I relied a lot on my facial expressions and those very small movements, and I saw how paying attention to these details made me a better actor,” Koya said.
 “I want to dive into that more when I go back in person.”